Units, groups, classes, and branches

 Every grouping in the community – unit, branch, group, and class – has a budget for every quarter that is based on rent revenue during the previous quarter for their grouping.
 This budget is meant to cater for meetings and events that they hold.
 The budget is a percentage of the relevant organization’s revenues.

-On the night of the 13th Friday, when there are community-wide events, the budget is provided by the Human Relations Agency.
-The agency uses a % of its quarterly rent revenues to organize events for the evening.
-The following day, when there are other community events organized by the Recreation and Arts Agency, the agency provides the needed budget, which is % of its revenue that is determined by that agency in collaboration with the trustee who serves that agency.
+On the night of the 13th Friday, when there are community-wide events, the budget is provided by the agency 1.
+The agency uses a percentage of its quarterly rent revenues to organize events for the evening.
+The following day, other community events are organized and funded by agency 6.
+The agency obtains the revenue from a portion of its revenue that is determined by the agency council.

 Villages fund all events that take place in the village, besides Sunday branch meetings and the unit’s Tuesday events.
 These events include weekly group meetings, Sunday group and classes meetings.
 Villages use a% of the rent they receive quarterly from participants to cater for expenses.
 These are determined in collaboration with the trustees who serve the village agencies.